At a glance…

 The Mexico - San Pancho program orientation begins on the first and third Tuesday of every month and volunteers need to arrive in San Pancho on the Monday before orientation.

 After you have registered for the program, please book your flights to arrive into Licenciado Gustavo Díaz Ordaz International Airport (PVR) in Puerto Vallarta, where you will be greeted at the airport by a member of the local team and transported to the volunteer accommodation.
-Australian travellers do not require a visa to enter Mexico for a duration of 180 days.
+British travellers do not require a visa to enter Mexico for a duration of 180 days.